 Traditionally, the use of herbal remedies for ADHD has been to ease some of the associated symptoms like insomnia, sleeping problems, and depression.

 Impulsiveness and inattention are its chief characteristics, and it is usually first diagnosed in childhood.
 It is a little more common in boys compared to girls, and for most, continues into adulthood.

 The exact causes of this condition are unclear, but it is thought that it is influenced by a complex combination of external and neurochemical factors and although the use of herbal remedies for ADHD may be of great value and work wonders for some people not everyone might feel the same.

-It seems that is important to look to several areas in determining the right approach for a specific child, including but not limited to, food or environmental allergens, balanced diet, sugar intake, minerals, vitamins, herbs and exercise.
+It seems that is important to look at several areas in determining the right approach for a specific child, including but not limited to, food or environmental allergens, balanced diet, sugar intake, minerals, vitamins, herbs, and exercise.